DeadClap/tblrp-docs/penal.md

 4. This charge cannot stack with (2)02.
 Trespassing
 5. This charge cannot stack with any form of Burglary.

-\- Violations of Penal Code (2)03 are a felony with imprisonment for 60 seconds.
+\- Violations of Penal Code (2)03 are a felony with imprisonment for 1 Month.

 ### **(2)04.
 Burglary**

 1. A person who enters a structure without the permission of the owner or agent of the owner is guilty under this code section.
 2. This crime cannot stack with any form of Trespassing.

-\- Violations of Penal Code (2)04 are a misdemeanor with 60 seconds imprisonment.
+\- Violations of Penal Code (2)04 are a misdemeanor with 1 Month imprisonment.

 NOTE : Burglary can include homes, apartments, offices, vehicles or any locked space with restricted access.
 Burglary is also committed irrelevant if any theft or other crime takes place.
 A less severe act of burglary is trespassing, which would account for instances where there is no intent to commit a crime, no locked door or other physical restriction.
 The occupancy state of the structure is not relevant to this penal code.
 This charge can stack with robbery and or theft as appropriate.